 For guests that need a moment to breathe, IMEX America 2017 featured the Hilton-sponsored “Be Well Lounge,” where guests could get massages or partake in guided meditation.
 Guests seek out these types of spaces to “unplug” at these types of events, which can be overstimulating and oversaturated with technology.

-C2 Montreal lets attendees choose their own adventure.
+For example: C2 Montreal lets attendees choose their own adventure.

 C2 Montreal is arguably the strongest example out there of a conference that’s really leaning into the experience creation trend.
 In 2018, guests were offered smoothie shots at the rotating event entrance, entertained by Cirque du Soleil performers, had food trucks of all cuisine types to choose from, gelato delivered on Vespas, and so much more.